Click on the Indicators below for More Information

 Description of time series:

-Between 2015 and 2020, recreational harvest from Alaska are around historic levels, although 2020 presents the lowest level of effort for the entire series.
-There is a significant downward trend apparent.
+Between 2017 and 2022, recreational harvest from Alaska are around historic levels, although 2020 presents the lowest level of effort for the entire series.
+There is no trend apparent.

 Indicator Source Information